-Figure 9: Indexed development in the Netherlands of the proportion of drivers with a BAC $\geq$ 0.5 of the entire driver population and the proportion of road casualties (fatal and seriously injured) due to drunk driving of all casualties (80-84=100).
+Figure 9: Indexed development in the Netherlands of the proportion of drivers with a BAC ≥ 0.5 of the entire driver population and the proportion of road casualties (fatal and seriously injured) due to drunk driving of all casualties (80-84=100).
 Source: Wegman, F. & Aarts, L. (Ed.)
 (2005)

 It was not possible to estimate the proportion of casualties due to drink driving for the periods 1970-1974 and 1975-1979.
-From Figure 9 we conclude that in the Netherlands both the proportion of all drivers that drive with a BAC over the legal limit (BAC $\ge$ 0.5 g/l) in the Netherlands, and the proportion of casualties due to drink driving, are declining.
+From Figure 9 we conclude that in the Netherlands both the proportion of all drivers that drive with a BAC over the legal limit (BAC ≥ 0.5 g/l) in the Netherlands, and the proportion of casualties due to drink driving, are declining.
 However drink driving seems to decrease faster than the number of crashes that involve drink drivers.
 At first sight this seems strange.
 A possible explanation is that drink driving has indeed decreased, but the number of drivers that drive while being intoxicated by both alcohol and illegal drugs has increased.
 As already mentioned, in combination with drugs, even small quantities of alcohol (quantities below the legal limit) can deteriorate one's driving skills enormously.
-Another explanation is that at least in the period 2000-2004 the number of drivers that drives that drive with a BAC that is over the legal has indeed decreased, but the number of hard-core drink drivers is probably responsible for many casualties.
+Another explanation is that at least in the period 2000-2004 the number of drivers that drive with a BAC that is over the legal has indeed decreased, but the number of hard-core drink drivers (drivers with a BAC that is high above the legal limit) has not.
+This relatively small group of hard-core drink drivers is probably responsible for many casualties.